dzungdoan6/dzungdoan6.github.io/content/publication/assess_domain_gap_CVIU/index.md

 # Summary.
 An optional shortened abstract.
 summary:
-    We address the question "when to adapt" if the object detector is required to be continously updated.
+    We address the question "when to adapt" if the object detector is required to be continually updated.
     <br>
     <span style="font-size:1.1em">_Computer Vision and Image Understanding 2024_</span>.